byui-cse/cse251-course/week14/prove.md

 - Do not use recursion for this algorithm.
 - **Your goal is to execute part 2 in under 10 seconds for 6 generations**

-### 10% Bonus
+### 10% Extra Bonus (Optional)

 - A 10% bonus if you can limit the number of threads to 5 while retrieving the family information in part 2 using function `breadth_fs_pedigree_limit5()`.
-- The server must not have more than 5 active threads at a time. (watch the output from the server to see number of activity threads)
+- The server must not have more than 5 active threads at a time. (watch the output from the server to see number of activity threads).
+However, your program should try to have 5 active threads at a time.
 - There is no time requirement for this extra feature.